BMHLab/AHBAprocessing/README.md

 # AHBAprocessing

 This repository provides Matlab code for reproducing a range of analyses involving processing Allen Human Brain Atlas gene expression data and running a range of analyses to evaluate the effect of different processing choices.
+The code was verified using Matlab 2016b, 2017b, 2018a.

 Please read our paper, and if you use this code, please cite our paper:
 A. Arnatkeviciute, B.D.
 Fulcher, A. Fornito.
 A practical guide to linking brain-wide gene expression and neuroimaging data.